MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-global-parameters.md

 ## `--debug` global parameter

-If the additional details from the `--verbose` parameter aren't enough and you wish to view the entire log, use the `--debug` global parameter.
+If the extra details from the `--verbose` parameter aren't enough and you wish to view the entire log, use the `--debug` global parameter.
 Also provide the output generated with `--debug` when submitting a bug report.

 ```azurecli-interactive
 az group create --name myrResourceGroup --location eastus --debug
 ```

-Output console:

-The output content has been shortened due to readability and repeated content from the first step.
+The following console output shown here has fields omitted for brevity:

 ```output